Manual light sensor wiring:

 02. TP MCB:

-The full meaning of MCB is Miniature Circuit Breaker.
+The full meaning of MCB is Miniature Circuit Breaker for TP MCB.
 MCB is an electromagnetic switch or device.
-If for any reason a short circuit occurs in the supply line or load line (line to line or line to neutral) or in case of overload, the MCB automatically trips and disconnects the main line circuit or household power Connection.
-TP MCB In Three Pole MCB, Switching & Protection is affected in only Three-Phases and the Neutral is not part of the MCB.
-3 pole MCB signifies the Connection of Three Wires for a Three-Phase system R-Y-B Phase.
-Three-Phase Supply Only Without Neutral.
+If for any reason a short circuit occurs in the supply line or load line (line to line or line to neutral) or in case of overload MCB. the MCB automatically trips and disconnects the main line circuit or household power supply Connection.
+TP MCB In 3 Pole MCB, Switching & Protection is affected in only 3-Phases and the Neutral is not part of the MCB.
+3 pole MCB signifies the Connection of Three Wires for a 3-Phase system Red-Yellow-Blue Phase.
+3-Phase Supply Only Without Neutral.

 03. SP MCB:

-In single-pole MCB, Switching & Protection is Affected in only one Phase.
+In single-pole MCB, Switching and protection are Affected in only one Phase.
 Single phase supply to break the phase only.
-A single Pole breaker is Typically used with 120-volt Circuits, 15-20 amps.
-They are constructed with one Hot Wire and one Neutral wire.
-An SP switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
-These Switches have two Brass-Colored screw Terminals Connected to the hot Power source wires.
-Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Electrical Circuit.
+A single Pole breaker is Typically used with 120-volt Circuits, and a 6-20 amps Miniature Circuit Breaker.
+They are constructed with one Line Wire and one Neutral wire.
+A Single Pole switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
+These Switches have 2 Brass-Colored screw Terminals Connected to the hot Power source wires.
+Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Switch Electrical Circuit.

 04. Rotary Switch:

-A Mechanical Switch That can be rotated Left, right, or center to open or close the electrical contacts is known as a Selector switch.
+A Mechanical Switch That can be rotated Left, right, or center to open or close the Electrical contacts is known as a Selector switch.
 The Main Function of This Selector Switch is to Control Devices and also to Switch Between a Minimum of 2 or Above Electrical Circuits.
-The Perfect Used for Selector Switch is When Used for Controlling an Output of a Device.
+The Perfect Used for Selector Switch is When Used for Controlling the Output of a Device.
 We know that a Selector switch is Used to control the electrical current flow in a Circuit it can also be used to both Initiate and inhibit the Current Flow.

 05. Magnetic Contactor:

 A magnetic contactor is an electromagnetic switching device.
-It is generally used for controlling three-phase motors.
-The operation of a magnetic contactor is similar to that of a relay, but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
-As soon as the supply is applied to the magnetic contactor coil, its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
+It is generally used for controlling 3-phase Motors.
+The operation of a magnetic contactor is similar to that of a Relay. but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
+As soon as the supply is applied to the magnetic contactor coil. its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
 This is how a magnetic contactor works.

 06. Light Sensor: